mrubi-rootstrap/diagnose/README.md

 ## Usage

-Create a `diagnose` block and define what to checkout for
+Create a `diagnose` block and define what to checkout for, for example

 ```javascript
 const { diagnose } = require('diagnose')